-Benefits of the proposed scheme are:
+Benefits of the new scheme are:

 - Free transport links as toll charges will be waived

 - Less road congestion with a two way carriageway